ssmingz/VarDT/README.md

 # VARDT : An Automated Fault Localization Tool

 This is the codebase of the bug detector VARDT.
+Please feel free to contact us, if you have any questions.

 ## Usage